variantstudios/wisdomwaysacupuncture.com/pages/services-offered/index.md

 ### Nutritional Guidance

-In addition to Acupuncture and herbs, if I feel that nutritional guidance/changes will help you as well, I will encourage you to make a nutrition consultation so that I have time to go deeper into educating you on both Western holistic approaches to nutrition, as well as individualized Eastern approaches you can incorporate as well.
+In addition to Acupuncture and herbs, if nutritional guidance/changes will help you as well, I will encourage you to make a nutrition consultation so that I have time to go deeper into educating you on both Western holistic approaches to nutrition, as well as individualized Eastern approaches you can incorporate as well.

+While I'm not a nutritionist, these recommendations are usually enough to help women reach their goals.
+If you need nutritional assistance beyond my skill level, I refer out to others who can run us lab tests and/or provide intuitive eating counseling.

 &nbsp;